carpentries-incubator/workflows-nextflow/episodes/06-workflow.md

 The process `output` definition allows the use of the `emit:` option to define a named identifier that can be used to reference the channel in the external scope.

 For example in the script below we name the output from the `INDEX` process as `salmon_index` using the `emit:` option.
-When can then reference the output as
+We can then reference the output as
 `INDEX.out.salmon_index` in the workflow scope.

 ~~~